alexshank/AoC-2020/README.md

 # AoC-2020
-Python solutions to Advent of Code 2020 problems.
+Python solutions to Advent of Code 2020 puzzles.

 ---

-## Problem Prompts
+## Puzzle Prompts
-Problems can be found on the AoC [website](https://adventofcode.com/2020).
-Each day's problem can also be found in the `prompts` folder.
+Puzzles can be found on the AoC [website](https://adventofcode.com/2020).
+Each day's puzzle can also be found in the `prompts` folder.

 ---

-## Problem Comments
+## Puzzle Comments
-Each problem I compete has:
+Each puzzle I compete has:
 1) A subjective 1-10 rating of how hard I thought it was
 2) A few comments on how I approached it